pericAndrea/Dynamic-Meerkat-AutomationTest/README.md

 This will open the Cypress Test Runner, where you can select the tests to run and view the results.

-Alternatively, you can run the tests in headless mode by running the following command:
+Alternatively, you can run the tests without opening the Test Runner by running the following command:

 ` npm run cypress:run `